rmace001/Github-workflow-testing/HowToWin.md

    - Not Understand that we are all human and that this is probably difficult for everyone
    - Not emphasize the focus on the green flags
 2. How do we use these things that our brains came up with, to win?
 WE INVERT THEM.
-   - Impatience -> Patience
+   - Patience
-   - Not wait for my turn to speak -> Wait for my turn to speak
+   - Wait for my turn to speak
    - Always be on time
    - Always be prepared
    - Be confident